 - In 2007 ASI began an annual fellowship program for HAS scholars.
 This six-week summer residency program funds six to eight talented and accomplished academics who pursue independent research on selected topics, each with an assigned peer scholar.
 Since 2011, the fellowship is held at Wesleyan University in conjunction with Wesleyan Animal Studies.

 - In 2012, ASI and WAS began a new undergraduate paper prize competition, honoring the best undergraduate paper in human-animal studies.
+We also now publish Sloth, an online journal featuring work published by undergraduate students in human-animal studies.

 - In 2013, ASI and Humane Society University began offering the International Development Program Award, to help non-American universities to build human-animal studies programs in their own countries.International Development Project.
 The purpose of this competitive program is to provide one non-American university per year the resources to build its own human-animal studies program.